 Solar panel warranties explained: what Perth buyers actually need to know

-Solar panels come with two distinct warranties that cover different things, last different periods, and are backed by different entities.
-Understanding both before you sign a contract protects you if a panel underperforms or fails years down the track.
+Read both before you sign.
+That's what protects you if a panel underperforms or fails years down the track.

 The two solar panel warranties

-What it covers: Physical defects in the panel itself — delamination, cell cracking from manufacturing defect, junction box failure, frame corrosion.
-Essentially: the panel was built incorrectly or failed prematurely due to a manufacturing fault.
+What it covers: Physical defects in the panel itself: delamination, cell cracking from a manufacturing fault, junction box failure, frame corrosion.
+The panel was built incorrectly or failed prematurely due to a manufacturing defect.

 Who backs it: The manufacturer.
-If the panel manufacturer ceases operations, the product warranty becomes unenforceable — you have no one to claim against.
+If the manufacturer ceases operations, the product warranty becomes unenforceable.
+You have no one to claim against.

-What it covers: Guarantees the panel will produce at least a specified percentage of its rated power after a given number of years.
+What it covers: A guarantee that the panel will produce at least a specified percentage of its rated power after a given number of years.
 The guarantee is that degradation won't exceed certain rates.

 Typical terms: